Dubuque, Iowa: Government

 The City of Dubuque operates on the council-manager form of government, employing a full-time city manager and part-time city council.
 The city manager, Michael C. Van Milligen, runs the day-to-day operations of the city, and serves as the city's executive leader.

 Dubuque has been using its city-owned Community Broadband Network to become a smart city.
 In 2014, city government officials created four apps to monitor data related to water use, electricity use, transit patterns, and waste recycling efforts.
 The City of Dubuque Sustainability Coordinator, Cori Burbach, stated this was "for educating citizens and implementing behavior changes that they control based on the data these applications provide".
 However, Dubuque has been reaching the limits of its network and lack sufficient services from giant providers.

 Policy and financial decisions are made by the city council, which serves as the city's legislative body.
 The council comprises the mayor, Brad Cavanaugh, who serves as its chairman, 4 ward-elected members, and 2 at-large members.
 The city council members are: Susan R. Farber (Ward 1), Laura Roussell (Ward 2), Danny Sprank (Ward 3), Katy Wethal (Ward 4), Ric W. Jones (at-large), and David T. Resnick (at-large).
 The city council meets at 6 P.M. on the first and third Mondays of every month in the council chamber of the Historic Federal Building.
 The city is divided into 4 electoral wards and 21 precincts, as stated in Chapter 17 of the Dubuque City Code.

-In the 89th Iowa General Assembly, Dubuque is represented by Senators Pam Jochum (D) for Senate District 29 and Carrie Koelker (R) for Senate District 50 in the Iowa Senate, and Representatives Charles Isenhart (D) for House District 100, Shannon Lundgren (R) for House District 57, and Lindsay James (D) for House District 99 in the Iowa House of Representatives.
+In the 89th Iowa General Assembly, Dubuque is represented by Senators Thomas Townsend (D) for Senate District 36 and Carrie Koelker (R) for Senate District 33 in the Iowa Senate, and Representatives Jennifer Smith (R) for House District 72, Shannon Lundgren (R) for House District 65, and Lindsay James (D) for House District 71 in the Iowa House of Representatives.

 At the federal level in the 117th Congress, it is within Iowa's 2nd congressional district, represented by Ashley Hinson (R) in the U.S. House of Representatives.
 Dubuque, and all of Iowa are represented by U.S. Senators Chuck Grassley (R) and Joni Ernst (R).